-David Halperin W. H. Auden Distinguished University Professor of the History and Theory of Sexuality
+David Halperin W. H. Auden Distinguished University Professor Emeritus of the History and Theory of Sexuality

 I have written a number of articles on Plato’s erotic theory using a variety of approaches: philosophical, historical, deconstructive, cultural.
 I approach the topic from the twin but competing perspectives of the history of sexuality and the history of love.